 The concentrated nature of espresso makes roasting particularly important for its flavor.
 Medium-dark to dark roasts are traditional choices for espresso because their natural sweetness helps balance the drink's intensity.
 These deeper roasts also produce more oils, which contribute to the formation of rich crema on top of the shot.
 In the cup, their lower acidity works well in concentrated form, while their full body creates a rich, satisfying texture that many coffee lovers expect from espresso.

-Espresso's Place in Coffee Culture
+Types of Espresso Drinks: Espresso's Place in Coffee Culture

 From morning rituals in Italy to trendy coffee shops worldwide, espresso has shaped how people think about and drink coffee.
+Espresso serves as the foundation for numerous popular coffee beverages:

 Daily Coffee Rituals